19hours/sg-statutes/Acts/Passports Act.md

 ### Singapore passports, etc., are property of Government

-57\.—(1) Every Singapore passport and every Singapore travel document, whether issued before, on or after the commencement of this Act, shall be the property of the Government.
+57\.—(1) Every Singapore passport and every Singapore travel document, whether issued before, on or after 1st December 2007, shall be the property of the Government.

 (2) The right in a Singapore passport or a Singapore travel document conferred on the Government by subsection (1) shall not be defeated or affected by any sale of, or any security, pledge, deposit or encumbrance given, made or accepted in respect of the Singapore passport or Singapore travel document, by the holder thereof or by any other person.